jsadams22/roman-numerals-converter/README.md

 docker compose down -v roman-numerals
 ```

+### E2E Tests

+The service is set up with Playwright E2E tests.
+See the frontend's README for additional details.
+Running the service
+via the compose file will put it in the correct state to accept connections from the E2Es.

 ### Collecting metrics, traces, and logs

 The service has been set up with Open Telemetry to collect metrics, traces, and logs.